SMPP specification

 Number lookup

-Using the Infobip SMPP account, it is possible to request Number Lookup (opens in a new tab) data.
+Using the Infobip SMPP account, you can request Number Lookup (opens in a new tab) data.
 To use Number Lookup, you can use your default system_id and password, setting system_type = HLR in Bind PDU.

 SubmitSM PDU is used for submitting the Number Lookup request, with the destAddress parameter set to the required destination address.
-All other parameters will be ignored (srcAddress, TON/NPI, etc).
+All other parameters will be ignored (srcAddress, TON/NPI, and so on).

 Infobip Number Lookup subsystem will respond using a regular SubmitSMResp, containing the message_id reference.